MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Pop-Location.md

 add items to a stack in the order that you use them, and then retrieve them for use in the reverse order.
 PowerShell lets you store provider locations in location stacks.

-PowerShell lets you store provider locations in location stacks.
 PowerShell creates an unnamed default location stack and you can create multiple named location stacks.
 If you do not specify a stack name, PowerShell uses the current location stack.
 By default, the unnamed default location is the current location stack, but you can use the `Set-Location` cmdlet to change the current location stack.

-To manage location stacks, use the PowerShell**Location** cmdlets, as follows:
+To manage location stacks, use the PowerShell Location cmdlets, as follows:

 - To add a location to a location stack, use the `Push-Location` cmdlet.